image (99)

 Top 10 Things Startups Should Know About Compliance

-1. Compliance is an Investment, Not Just a Cost: Viewing compliance as an investment rather than a mere expense can change how startups approach this process.
+1. compliance is an Investment, Not Just a Cost: Viewing compliance as an investment rather than a mere expense can change how startups approach this process.
 Building an effective compliance program early in your company’s lifecycle can accelerate sales cycles and allow you to avoid reputational risk from a data breach.

 1. Understand Your Specific Compliance Needs: Not all compliance frameworks apply to every startup.
 Identify the ones relevant to your industry, such as SOC 2 for data security, HIPAA for health information, or GDPR for European customers’ data.